ericbulloch/kwmd/concepts/artificial_intelligence.md

 - Getting a different perspective.
 I am like any other person and I miss things.
 AI has been useful when I provide it with output from scans and my own analysis on the output regarding what steps I have done.
 AI has given me additional considerations that might yield good results.
 I don't know what I don't know and AI can show me areas that are a blind spot for me.
 - A quiz game where the AI will generate a scenario that has an objective and provide me with clues within that scenario.
 I read the clues and try to pick what moves I should make next.
 The AI reviews what I decided and then it will let me know what I did right and what other things I should consider.
 I talk more about this in the quiz game section below.
 - Generate scripts with vulnerabilities.
 I have used an AI to generate blocks of code that are vulnerable to attacks.
 This has been extremely beneficial to see both the red and blue side of cyber security.
+- Explain malicious payloads.
+Sometimes the payloads can be a lot to take in and AI can break down the different parts very easily.
+If something is still unclear to me, I can have it further explain concepts so that I can more easily form connections between concepts.

 ### Quiz Game